Revision of the EU geographical indications (GIs) systems in agricultural products and foodstuffs, wines and spirit drinks

 - sustainability undertakings - A producer group would be able to agree on social, environmental or economic sustainability requirements that would be added to product specifications.
 The Commission would be also empowered to adopt delegated acts defining sustainability standards in different sectors;

-In Parliament, the dossier has been assigned to the Committee on Agriculture and Rural Development (AGRI), with Paolo de Castro (S&D, Italy) as rapporteur.
-The Legal Affairs Committee (JURI) is associated committee under Rule 57 (rapporteur Adrián Vázquez Lázara, Renew, Spain).
-On 18 October 2022, the rapporteur put forward his draft report.
+In Parliament, the dossier was assigned to the Committee on Agriculture and Rural Development (AGRI), with Paolo de Castro (S&D, Italy) as rapporteur.
+The Legal Affairs Committee (JURI) was associated committee under Rule 57 (rapporteur Adrián Vázquez Lázara, Renew, Spain).
 The AGRI Committee adopted the report on 20 April 2023, with the following elements:

 - the Commission would not be allowed to define sustainability standards in different sectors;